Shivam7-1/Simple-ATM-machine-code/README.md

 2.After This Take Code From Code Folder.

-3 Then Copy This Code And Paste it into your IDE.
+3.Then Copy This Code And Paste it into your IDE.

-4 Run This code.
+4.Run This code.